BREAKING NEWS: Feds Raid Rudy Giuliani's Apartment

-Category: World Politics Hits: 1Looks like Rudy Giuliani is going to go through some things.
+Category: World Politics Hits: 13Looks like Rudy Giuliani is going to go through some things.
 How many more Federal charges will the head of the Republican Party and his goons face before the midterms?
 All of them.
 New York Times: Federal investigators in Manhattan executed a search warrant on Wednesday at the Upper East Side apartment of Rudolph W. Giuliani, the former New York City mayor who became President Donald J. Trump’s personal lawyer, stepping up a criminal investigation into Mr. Giuliani’s dealings in Ukraine, three people with knowledge of the matter said.
 One of the people said the investigators had seized Mr. Giuliani’s electronic devices.
 Executing a search warrant is an extraordinary move for prosecutors to take against a lawyer, let alone a lawyer for a former president, and it marks a major turning point in the long-running investigation into Mr. Giuliani.
 What, no BURNER PHONES?
 C'mon, anyone who's watched one episode of Breaking Bad knows that you have criminal lawyers and then you have CRIMINAL lawyers, and the difference is a drawer full of burner phones.
 Of course, Rudy can't even stop butt dialing reporters while committing infractions, or properly Google "The Four Seasons Hotel," so yeah, technical prowess he ain't got.

 Read more https://crooksandliars.com/2021/04/breaking-news-feds-raid-rudy-giulianis